The hardest part about starting an online business is exactly that, starting an online business.

 I settled on Printify because even though the shirt was going to be a gift, I liked how easily the site integrated with eBay.
 I figured that since I’d put so much effort into this design, I should at least see if anyone else wanted one.

-Starting small and winning big
+Starting small and still winning big

 How did your one t-shirt become an apparel brand?